 Can I Buy a Used CPAP Machine?

-You can check sites like Ebay and Craigslist or even visit a local garage sale and find used CPAP equipment for several hundred dollars less than the retail price.
+You can check sites like Facebook Marketplace, eBaby, Craigslist, even visit a local garage sale and find used CPAP machines and other medical equipment for several hundred dollars less than the retail price.
 This may look like an ideal solution for someone trying to save some money, but consider what you’re NOT getting:

 - The average lifespan of a CPAP or BiPAP machine is 5 years, and most sellers won’t list usage hours.